Meet the Team

 Editor in Chief

 I am a Media and Social Change student at Ohio University.
-I've been running the film review account @buffedfilmbuff on Instagram since 2017.
-I've wanted to make a website for quite a while, and thankfully I've found some great collaborators who seek to devote the same time and energy to this passion as I do.
-Some of my favorite films include Phantom Thread (2017), Night on Earth (1991), Burning (2018), and Inside Llewyn Davis (2013).
+I've been running the film review account @buffedfilmbuffs on Instagram since 2017, and I launched the BFBs' collaborative website in April 2020.
+Thankfully, I've found some passionate writers who love movies just as much as I do.
+Some of my favorite films include Things to Come (2016), Night on Earth (1991), Y Tu Mama También (2001) and Broadcast News (1987).
 I'm not very technical, but I'm of the opinion that all a critic really needs are empathy and some writing chops.
 Vive le cinéma!

 I started writing about movies when I was twelve and have been desperately trying to make myself stop ever since.
 Despite the fact that I have the background and the education to write about better movies, I refuse to shut up about westerns, messy trash, and, most respectably, leftist cinema.
 Among the most essential of my favorite movies are Miami Vice (2006), Barry Lyndon (1975), The Handmaiden (2016), and Yojimbo (1961).
 Outside of this, I write narrative fiction, listen to Talking Heads, and tweet about the Muppets.

 I am a freelance film journalist and aspiring film historian.
 My passion lies in film education and dissecting film history through an intersectional feminist lens.
 I hope to one day inspire the passion I have for film in others.
 Although I’m always discovering a new filmic obsession, classic Hollywood has my heart.
 Some of my favorite directors include Agnès Varda, Park Chan-wook, Todd Haynes, Stanley Donen, and Jane Campion.
 You can find me on Instagram and Letterboxd @ellasolenne.